ai2cm/index/README.md

 - https://github.com/VulcanClimateModeling/fv3gfs-wrapper.
 A python wrapper of FV3, used to apply python-based ML predictions in fv3net.
 - https://github.com/VulcanClimateModeling/fv3config.
 A tool for configuring and preparing input data for FV3GFS.
 Used to provision test data for several repos, and to configure scientific experiments declaratively or programatically with python.
 - https://github.com/VulcanClimateModeling/fv3gfs-util.
 A toolkit of Python objects and routines for writing weather and climate models.
 Contains features like halo-exchange and parallel I/O. Used by fv3gfs-wrapper and fv3core.

+We also maintain a fork of the baseline GT4Py library for our own rapid development before contributing new features upstream.

 - https://github.com/VulcanClimateModeling/gt4py.
-Our fork of the GT4Py Python library for generating high-performance implementation of stencil kernels from a high-level defintion using regular Python functions.
+GT4Py Python library for generating high-performance implementation of stencil kernels from a high-level defintion using regular Python functions.